corona-warn-app/cwa-website/blog/2022-06-01-cwa-2-23/index.md

 layout: blog
 ---

-The project team of the Robert Koch-Institute (RKI), Deutsche Telekom, and SAP have released version 2.23 of the Corona-Warn-App (CWA).
+The project team of the Robert Koch Institute (RKI), Deutsche Telekom, and SAP have released version 2.23 of the Corona-Warn-App (CWA).
 With the update, users can **renew technically expired certificates via the CWA**.

 <!-- overview -->